import SEOAnswerBox from ’../../components/SEOAnswerBox.astro’; import ComplianceChecklist from ’../../components/ComplianceChecklist.astro’;

 Let’s be honest: the word “audit” rarely sparks joy.
-It usually triggers visions of endless spreadsheets, frantic late-night screenshotting, intrusive questions, and the looming fear of a blackened mark on your company’s reputation.
+It usually triggers visions of endless spreadsheets, frantic late-night screenshotting, and the looming fear of a blackened mark on your company’s reputation.

 First: Define What “Passing” Means

 Auditors know that no organization is flawless.
-For most major frameworks, a successful audit means:
+A successful audit generally means:

-- No Major Non-Conformities: You have avoided critical failures in your controls.
+- No Major Non-Conformities: You’ve avoided critical failures.

-- Self-Identified Issues: You have found your own minor gaps before the auditor did.
+- Self-Identified Issues: You found gaps before the auditor did.

-- A Remediation Plan: You have a documented, viable plan to fix those minor issues.
+- A Remediation Plan: You have a documented plan to fix minor issues.

 Phase 1: The Pre-Game (Where the Battle is Won)